 In particular, I study the lifecourse and social determinants of suicidal behavior; depression and anxiety; links between violence and psychological disorder; and the effects of psychological disorder on physical health and economic outcomes.
 Much of my work focuses on adolescents.

 I currently have NIH funding (R15 MH113108-01) to study the long-term morbidity, healthcare utilization, and hospitalization costs of people who present to the emergency department after a suicide attempt.
 This work uses statewide longitudinal hospital data from California, and has been featured on California public radio and the U.C. system.
-I have also received funding from the Hellman Fellows Fund and internal U.C.
+Additional funding comes from the Hellman Fellows Fund and internal U.C.
 Merced grants.

 I received my M.P.H. in Social and Behavioral Health and my Ph.D. in Epidemiology from the University of California, Berkeley School of Public Health.
 I subsequently completed an NIH-funded postdoctoral fellowship at the University of North Carolina, Chapel Hill, working primarily with mentors at Duke University.